Global Hyperbolicity through the Eyes of the Null Distance: Encoding causality

 \begin{defn} Let $(M,g)$ be a spacetime equipped with a time function $\tau \colon M \to \real$.
 We define the \emph{null distance relation} $\nullR_\tau \subseteq M \times M$ by

 \end{defn}

 Clearly, the relation $\nullR_\tau$ is reflexive and transitive.
 Antisymmetry requires definiteness of $\nulld_\tau$ which, for instance, follows if $\tau$ is a locally anti-Lipschitz time function~\cite{SoVe}*{Thm.\ 4.6}.
+Continuity of $\tau$ and $\nulld_\tau$ imply closedness of $\nullR_\tau$.
 We can thus summarize the basic properties of $\nullR_\tau$ as follows.